aragilar/python-testing/_episodes/01-basics.md

 keypoints:
 - "Tests check whether the observed result, from running the code, is what was expected ahead of time."
 - "Tests should ideally be written before the code they are testing is written, however some tests must be written after the code is written."
-- "Assertions and exceptions are like alarm systems embedded in the software, guarding against exceptional bahavior."
+- "Assertions and exceptions are like alarm systems embedded in the software, guarding against exceptional behaviour."
 - "Unit tests try to test the smallest pieces of code possible, usually functions and methods."
 - "Integration tests make sure that code units work together properly."
 - "Regression tests ensure that everything works the same today as it did yesterday."